George7h/Module-1-capstone-project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank my codereviewers for reviewing my code in this project development.

+I would like to thank Cindy Shin <a href="https://www.behance.net/adagio07">link</a> for the template inspiration.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>